chaoss/augur/README.md

 **Both configurations require a MariaDB database with a subset of the GHTorrent dataset**
   - [MySQL]/MariaDB or later with the [GHTorrent database](http://ghtorrent.org/)
-  - You can use the [MSR14 dataset](http://ghtorrent.org/msr14.html) for testing
+    - You can use the *much smaller [MSR14 dataset](http://ghtorrent.org/msr14.html) for testing

 Roadmap
 -------